-I also love the free 21-day guided meditations from Deepak Chopra and Oprah Winfrey Many clients and friends have found this an ‘easy entry’.
+I also love the free 21-day guided meditations from Deepak Chopra and Oprah Winfrey.
+Many clients and friends have found this an “easy entry.”

-And, if you’re one of those people who feel they can’t meditate (I feel you, I WAS one of you!), guided meditations are your new best friend.
+If you’re one of those people who feel they can’t meditate (I feel you, I WAS one of you!), guided meditations are your new best friend.
 Check out a few and see what works for you.

-Be in nature.
+2. Be in Nature

 Find a place you can sit or walk and just be.
 Notice the colors of the trees and the sky, the smells in the air.

 My brother is an incredible example of this.
 Every morning, he gets up early and does his bible study.
-He sits at the kitchen table (or wherever he is at the time), reads a passage and writes notes.
+He sits at the kitchen table (or wherever he is at the time), reads a passage, and writes notes.
 He then finishes by writing a note to his wife.

-More importantly, it grounds him.
-It allows him to reflect on the day ahead.
+More importantly, it grounds him and allows him to reflect on the day ahead.
 It connects him to something greater than himself and makes him feel calm going into the day, knowing that he has invested in his spiritual and personal relationships before anything else.

-Connect to yourself.
+4. Connect to Yourself

 Getting quality sleep is essential to starting your mornings off right.
 Make sure you get the recommended 7-9 hours (or whatever works for you).
 If you’re going to get up earlier for your morning routine, you need to go to bed earlier.